deaddogdown/BlenderCheatSheets/README.md

 - Compatible with **Blender LTS versions**
 - 100% **free and open source**, forever

+## Message from an old Granny
+I used to spend 40% of my time debugging why a sequence of commands didn't work and only 60% of my time actually modelling 3d stuff.
+When I started use BlenderCheatSheets, I could feel the immediate flip.
+It's like someone turned a light on in a darkened room.
+Now I am actually doing 3d modelling and getting 3d stuff done.
+No 3d debugging...
+Yay!

 ## 🖼️ Preview

 Here's a quick look at the Blender CheatSheets interface: